budleigh/slugmaze/README.md

 # Slugmaze: A Visual Memory Game #

-## You have awoken alone in a pitch black maze.
-You are also a slug. ##
+You have awoken alone in a pitch black maze.
+A light appears in front of you, leading the way forward.
+Also, you are a slug.

 ## Summary ##
   Using Slugmaze, you can practice your short-term visual-spatial memory in the